-The first registration window for Spring 2019 opens.
+The first registration window for Fall 2019 opens.

-Late registration deadline for Spring 2019.
+Late registration deadline for Fall 2019.
 A $50 fee will be assessed to students who register after this date.

 Waiting lists for all Divinity and undergraduate courses will be purged at 11:59 PM.